-The AD9558 is a low loop bandwidth clock multiplier that provides jitter cleanup and synchronization for many systems, including synchronous optical networks (OTN/SONET/SDH).
-The AD9558 generates an output clock synchronized to up to four external input references.
-The digital phase-locked loop (PLL) allows reduction of input time jitter or phase noise associated with the external references.
-The digitally controlled loop and holdover circuitry of the AD9558 continuously generates a low jitter output clock even when all reference inputs have failed.
+The AD9557 is a low loop bandwidth clock multiplier that provides jitter cleanup and synchronization for many systems, including synchronous optical networks (OTN/SONET/SDH).
+The AD9557 generates an output clock synchronized to up to four external input references.
+The digital PLL allows for reduction of input time jitter or phase noise associated with the external references.
+The digitally controlled loop and holdover circuitry of the AD9557 continuously generates a low jitter output clock even when all reference inputs have failed.

-The AD9558 operates over an industrial temperature range of -40° C to $+85^{\circ}$ C. If a smaller package is required, refer to the AD9557 for the two-input/two-output version of the same device.
+The AD9557 operates over an industrial temperature range of -40° C to $+85^{\circ}$ C. If more inputs/outputs are needed, refer to the AD9558 for the four-input/six-output version of the same device.